 Triodos Bank has used the guidelines of the Global Reporting Initiative (GRI) since 2001.
 GRI was established in 1997 by the United Nations and the Coalition for Environmentally Responsible Economics (CERES) to organise reporting on sustainability in a consistent manner and to make performance objective and comparison easier.
 Triodos Bank is an organisational stakeholder of GRI.

 Triodos Bank was one of the first to use GRI’s Standards.
-The Standards succeed G4 guidelines and aim to make reporting more relevant to the sustainability impact of an institution and to improve how they are presented for its stakeholders.
-This report has been prepared in accordance with the GRI Standards: Comprehensive option.
+The Standards aim to make reporting more relevant to the sustainability impact of an institution and to improve how they are presented for its stakeholders.
+This report has been prepared in accordance with the GRI Standards: Core option.
+Previously Triodos Bank reported using the Comprehensive option.
+These options do not relate to the quality of the information in the report or the magnitude of the organisation’s impacts.
+Instead, they reflect the degree to which the GRI Standards have been applied.
+Triodos Bank believes the core option better meets its reporting needs and the information needs of its stakeholders, focusing more closely on the issues and disclosures that are most relevant to both.
 You can find more, including an index of GRI disclosures, at www.annual-report-triodos.com.

-During the review of the annual report, we have had several discussions with our auditor/ PwC to further improve our GRI table, for example regarding the link of material themes.
-Within this context we will make improvements in the 2019 annual report.
+During the review of the annual report, we have had several discussions with our auditor/ PwC to further improve our GRI index, for example regarding the link between material topics and the content of the annual report itself.
+Within this context we have made significant improvements in this annual report.

 The annual report aims to provide a clear and compelling picture of how Triodos Bank delivers long-term, sustainable change through its operations as a sustainable bank.
 In practice that means sharing qualitative information supported by relevant impact data.
-Almost uniquely among banks, this impact data is verified by an auditor.
+Almost uniquely among banks, this impact data is verified by an independent auditor to a limited assurance level.
 That’s because Triodos Bank believes financial and non-financial information should be treated in a similar way.

 In recent years there has been growing attention on how organisations manage, measure and report on their non-financial impact.
-This is, of course, an important area for a mission-driven organisation that was created to use money to make positive social, environmental and cultural change happen.
+This is an important area for a mission-driven organisation that was created to use money to make positive social, environmental and cultural change happen.

 Some facts and figures about the report

-The 2018 Annual Report covers branch and business unit activities of Triodos Bank N.V. in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
-The report covers the period from 1 January to 31 December 2018.
-Triodos Bank’s previous integrated report was published in March 2018 and covered the 2017 calendar year.
+The 2019 annual report covers banking entities and business unit activities of Triodos Bank N.V. in The Netherlands, Belgium, the UK, Spain and Germany, as represented in the Triodos Bank Group Structure.
+The report covers the period from 1 January to 31 December 2019.
+Triodos Bank’s previous integrated report was published in March 2019 and covered the 2018 calendar year.

-The reporting on the 2018 financial year is based on the same principles as the 2017 report.
+The reporting on the 2019 financial year is based on the same principles as the 2018 report.
 Any changes in the methods of calculation used are explained in the text.
 While the financial accounts are audited to the level of reasonable assurance, the report includes limited assurance on the Executive Board chapter.
-This, which includes 2018 impact data including, for the first time, detailed greenhouse gas emissions data and measures included in the GABV’s scorecard, which is designed to deliver a structured approach to capture the vision, strategy and results of any bank relative to values-based banking.
+This, which includes 2019 impact data including detailed greenhouse gas emissions data and measures included in the GABV’s scorecard, which is designed to deliver a structured approach to capture the vision, strategy and results of any bank relative to values-based banking.
 PricewaterhouseCoopers Accountants N.V. audits the financial statements.